samer-alhalabi/Scraping-Dynamic-Web-Pages-with-Selenium/README.md

 Libraries needed: [Selenium](https://chromedriver.chromium.org/getting-started) and [Beautifulsoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)

-This app will navigate through EPL website and scrape data for the player you chose.
+This app will navigate through EPL website and scrape data for the player you picked.

+##### The script will navigate to Players page